agile-learning-institute/stage0/ECHO.md

 ## A Multi-Party Conversational AI Framework

 All of the Stage0 Bots are built using the Echo agent framework.
 This allows you to engage a bot using @mention commands.
-All bot's support the following @mention commands, simply @ the bot with the command, i.e. ``@fran_the_facilitator join``
+All bot's support the following @mention commands, simply @ the bot with the command, i.e. ``@fran join``
 - ``join`` will allow the bot to participate in text conversations in any text channel.
 - ``leave`` will cause the agent to no longer participate in the conversation in this channel.
 - ``reset`` will archive the active conversation history, and start a new conversation.
 Bot latency can increase, and responses may become nonsensical if the conversation over-runs the models context window.
 Most bot's are designed to support a specific activity, and will not need to be reset within the scope of that activity.
 Engaging with bots conversationally is encouraged, but occasional resets may be a good idea, specifically in DM channels.